sambit-3113/Operating_Systems_Asg/README.md

 Implementation and demonstration of process creation, execution, and management concepts.

 ### Assignment 3 - Inter-Process Communication (IPC)
-Programs demonstrating communication between processes using pipes, shared memory, message queues, and related IPC mechanisms.
+Programs demonstrating communication between processes using shared memory and related IPC mechanisms.

 ### Assignment 4 - Multithreading
 Implementation of multithreading concepts using threads, thread creation, synchronization, and execution.